 Any member whose subscription is outstanding for more than three months after the due date for payment shall cease to be a member of the club, provided always that the committee may reinstate a person’s membership on such terms as it thinks fit.

 Honorary and Life Members are not required to pay subscription fees unless they are also a registered player.

+Community Members are not required to pay subscription fees.

 Resignations

-A member may resign from membership of the club by giving written notice to the secretary of the club.
+A member may resign from membership of the club by giving written notice to the secretary of the Club.
 Any resigning member shall be liable for any outstanding subscriptions which may be recoverable as a debt due to the club.

 Expulsion of a Member